wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 The Default username is "adt-webmaster" and the default password is the "ISGYNS2RXBR0"

-To deploy a Postgres based version change the values in your Stackscript of
+To deploy a Postgres based virgin version of moodle change the values in your Stackscript of

 1. "APPLICATION BASELINE SOURCECODE REPOSITORY"